vikramnayyar/Restaurant-Rating-Prediction/README.md

 # Restaurant-Rating-Prediction

 ## Introduction
 An app is developed that predicts the rating of a Bangalore restaurant.
-This is based on ___ user inputs.
+This is based on six user inputs.
 The app was trained using <b>sklearn</b> models and is developed in <b>Streamlit</b>.